 Covered drugs: The term we use to mean all of the prescription drugs covered by our plan.

-If you have questions, please call Neighborhood Health Plan of Rhode Island at 1-844-812-6896 and TTY 711, 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
-The call is free.
-For more information, visit www.nhpri.org/INTEGRITY.
 Covered services: The general term we use to mean all of the health care, long-term services and supports (LTSS), supplies, prescription and over-the-counter drugs, equipment, and other services covered by our plan.